opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_looking_up_the_catalog/catalog.rst

 - RDF (XML)
 - RSS feed

+.. admonition:: Note
+   :class: note

+   Using the `OpenDataSoft API <https://help.opendatasoft.com/en/apis/>`_, it is possible to download the catalog in JSON and data.json.

 Exploring a dataset from the catalog
 ------------------------------------

-Once the right dataset of the catalog has been found, through the searching and filtering options or by scrolling down, it should be time to explore this dataset to see the data and their visualizations.
+Once the right dataset has been found in the catalog, through the searching and filtering options or by scrolling down, it should be time to explore this dataset to see the data and their visualizations.

 .. image:: images/catalog_card.png
    :alt: Catalog card of a dataset from a catalog